MKolaksazov/Python-Tasks/README.md

   a) number guesser

-  b) dice throwing program
+  b) dice throwing simulator

   c) hangman

   c) game of rock, paper and scissors

-  d) Check Fibbonacci
+  d) check if a number is Fibbonacci

 <b>II) Simple games:</b>